Piecewise linear iterated function systems on the line of overlapping construction: Introduction

 The first two sections are dedicated to introduce and motivate the continuous piecewise linear iterated function systems, and the pressure function we use to calculate the natural dimension of the attractor.
 We introduce here all the important definitions and notations, and the typicality we use in our theorems as well.
 At the end of the chapter we state our main theorems.

 In Section \ref{cv13} we present some recent results from the field of self-similar iterated function systems, that will be useful in our proofs.
 Following \cite{hochman2014self} we define the exponential Separation Condition (ESC) and state some important theorems of M. Hochman that utilizes this assumption.
 We also state here a recent result of Jordan and Rapaport \cite{jordan2020dimension} that will help us give a lower bound on the Hausdorff dimension of the attractor of a regular CPLIFS.
-At the second half of this section we introduce the self-similar graph-directed iterated function systems and their dimension theory based on \cite{mauldin1988hausdorff} and \cite{falconer1997techniques}.
+In the second half of this section we introduce the self-similar graph-directed iterated function systems and their dimension theory based on \cite{mauldin1988hausdorff} and \cite{falconer1997techniques}.

-To draw our results, we need to associate regular CPLIFSs to graph-directed iterated function systems.
-Section \ref{cs64} contains in steps how we relate these two IFS families to each other.
-We also introduce here an ergodic invariant measure supported on the attractor of a regular CPLIFS, which let us calculate the Hausdorff dimension of the attractor of the corresponding CPLIFS with the help of the Jordan-Rapaport theorem.
+To prove our results, we need to associate regular CPLIFSs to graph-directed iterated function systems.
+Section \ref{cs64} contains the steps how we relate these two IFS families to each other.
+We also introduce here an ergodic invariant measure supported on the attractor of a regular CPLIFS, which lets us calculate the Hausdorff dimension of the attractor of the corresponding CPLIFS with the help of the Jordan-Rapaport theorem.

 Section \ref{cr60} contains the proof of our main theorems assuming the main proposition, and some useful lemmas that are not just helpful in the proofs, but they also give us more details about CPLIFSs.
 The proof of our main proposition is contained in section \ref{cr58}.